National arbitration laws

 What kinds of evidence are acceptable?

 The tribunal has broad discretion to decide issues of evidence including whether to apply strict rules of evidence (or any other rules) on admissibility, relevance or weight, as well as the time, manner and form in which such material should be exchanged and presented (Section 34(2)(f)).
 Some tribunals will apply or be guided by the International Bar Association's Rules on the Taking of Evidence in International Arbitration.
+The Prague Rules on the efficient conduct of proceedings in international arbitration launched in late 2018 might also be relevant to the tribunal's approach to evidence.

 Is confidentiality ensured?